13 Mar Classified Information – The Vatican Shadow Files

 The weird and pervertedly-engaging song titles (‘Security Cameras and Perimeter Walls as High as 18 Feet Topped With Barbed Wire’, ‘There Was a Black Banner on the Floor’, ‘Voices Came Crackling Across a Motorola Hand-Held Radio’, ‘Shooter in the Same Uniform as the Soldiers’ being only a couple) were another important part of the project.
 When speaking of those, Fernow said.

-Fernow considers music to be a ‘misunderstood media form’, claiminig that ‘it isn’t an identity but can be a fantasy…‘ (Artribune, 2020).
-It’s only right to say that all this ‘preparation’ wouldn’t matter much if the actual sonic side of the project hadn’t been equally (if not even more) addictive, so the following chapter will go through Vatican Shadow’s whole discography, seen through what I’ve distinguished as five phases, in order to portray the project in a more vivid way.
+Fernow considers music to be a ‘misunderstood media form’, claiming that ‘it isn’t an identity but can be a fantasy…‘ (Artribune, 2020).
+It’s only right to say that all this ‘preparation’ wouldn’t matter much if the actual sonic side of the project hadn’t been equally (if not even more) addictive, so the third chapter in this article will go through Vatican Shadow’s whole discography, seen through what I’ve distinguished as five phases, in order to portray the project in a more vivid way.
 In a nutshell, Vatican Shadow is a Techno project, but not necessarily the way you may imagine it while hearing the term usually associated with clubbing and extroverted behaviour.

 “There’s been tons of ‘industrial techno’ for years; what’s changed is the listeners and the way people are hearing it.
 Before the only place you’d hear it is in the clubs or through 12-inches predominantly.
 It was music created for a certain environment to serve a function.
 What’s changed is you know have home listeners who are coming forward and aren’t there to dance or do drugs necessarily.”
 (Self-Titled, 2013)